WOLED vs. QD-OLED

 What Is QD-OLED?

 The biggest drawback with WOLEDs is their color purity, and this is where QD-OLEDs come in.
-Samsung Display created this panel without a white OLED layer underneath the pixels; rather, it has a blue layer.
-And instead of having four subpixels, it has three subpixels with a quantum dot layer that displays a wider range of colors compared to WOLEDs.
+Samsung Display created this panel without a white OLED layer beneath the pixels; instead, it uses a blue layer.
+And instead of four subpixels, it uses three subpixels with a quantum dot layer, which displays a wider range of colors than WOLEDs.

 Another difference with WOLED is that the subpixels are arranged in a triangular subpixel layout.
 The green pixels are on top, with the red and blue pixels below them.
 Unlike WOLEDs, the order of these subpixels doesn't change between panels, but the shape of the subpixels changes between the generations of each QD-OLED panel: